Industrial Living room Ideas

 Industrial is paradoxically affordable because it celebrates unfinished surfaces.
 If you have existing concrete, brick, or metal elements, you're halfway there for free.
 The main costs: leather sofa ($1,500-$5,000), metal shelving ($200-$800), Edison lighting ($100-$400/fixture).
 Exposing brick: $1,000-$3,000 for one wall.
 Budget path: faux brick panels ($30-$100/panel), metal pipe shelving ($100-$300 DIY), and vintage leather chair from a thrift store ($100-$500).

-Upload a photo of your living room and see it transformed into industrial style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your living room and get it remodeled with AI in industrial style in about 10 seconds.
+No design skills needed.

 Try It FreeFrequently asked questions